-For 2nd quarter 2012, our DCF was approximately \$4.1 million, a slight increase as compared to 1st quarter 2012.
-This equates to an annualized rate of 5.61 percent of average total assets for the quarter and 6.41 percent of average net assets for the quarter.
-In addition, we had small net realized losses on investments during the quarter.
+For 3rd quarter 2012, our DCF was approximately \$4.2 million, an increase of 0.9 percent as compared to 2nd quarter 2012.
+This increase is the net result of the changes in income and expenses as described above.
+This equates to an annualized rate of 5.82 percent of average total assets for the quarter and 6.74 percent of average net assets for the quarter.
+In addition, we had net realized losses on investments of approximately \$0.5 million during the quarter.

-We declared a distribution of \$4.1 million for 2nd quarter 2012.
-On a per share basis, we declared a \$0.40625 distribution on May 7, 2012, unchanged from the 1st quarter 2012.
+We declared a distribution of approximately \$4.1 million for 3rd quarter 2012.
+On a per share basis, we declared a \$0.4075 distribution on August 6, 2012, an increase of 0.3 percent from the 2nd quarter 2012.